sepnetflix/The-Scent-oa5/content_of_code_files_4.md

          // Fetch the specific order, ensuring it belongs to the current user
          $order = $this->orderModel->getByIdAndUserId($lastOrderId, $userId);

-         // If order not found or doesn't belong to user, redirect if (!$order) {
+         if (!$order) {
              unset($_SESSION['last_order_id']); // Clear invalid session data
              $this->setFlashMessage('Order details not found or access denied.', 'error');